zkemail/email-wallet/README.md

 This was first proposed at [ICBC2023](https://speakerdeck.com/sorasuegami/icbc2023-contract-wallet-using-emails)[1].

-This main branch reflects feat/v0.
+This main branch as well as the deployed version currently on https://emailwallet.org reflects feat/v0.
 We are auditing and deploying feat/v1 for Devconnect 2023.

 Feature | V0 | V1
 ---|---|---